 ProxySQL is a high performance proxy for MySQL and its forks.
-One of the key features is its ability to handle hundreds of thousands of connections with very low overhead.
+One of its key features is the ability to handle hundreds of thousands of connections with very low overhead.
 Some of the other key features are query caching, traffic mirroring, query routing and pluggable architecture.
-It is also the only open source proxy that correctly handles transactions and sessions.
+In addition, it’s the only open source proxy that correctly handles transactions and sessions.

 “Datadog is a monitoring service for cloud-scale applications, bringing together data from servers, databases, tools, and services to present a unified view of an entire stack.
 These capabilities are provided on a SaaS-based data analytics platform.”

 We use Datadog to collect metrics of key systems of our customers.
 These metrics are used to analyze, alert and report on the health and performance of the MySQL infrastructure.
-This gives us immediate and actionable insights into MySQL’s performance.
-To summarize, monitoring the metrics allows us to achieve the following purposes:
+As a result, we get immediate and actionable insights into MySQL’s performance.
+Therefore, monitoring the metrics allows us to achieve the following purposes: